NanoComp/meep/doc/docs/Installation.md

 ./configure && make && make install
 ```

-Use the same commands for [libctl](https://libctl.readthedocs.io), then [MPB](https://mpb.readthedocs.io), then Meep.
-See [Build From Source](Build_From_Source) for more detailed information.
+Use the same commands for [libctl](https://libctl.readthedocs.io), [MPB](https://mpb.readthedocs.io), and Meep.
+For more detailed information, see [Build From Source](Build_From_Source.md).

-You are done, and can now run Meep just by typing `meep`.
+You are done, and can now run Meep (Scheme interface) just by typing `meep`.
 You can run `make check` in the meep directory if you want to perform a self-test.

 To build the latest version of Meep from source on macOS Sierra, follow these [instructions](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05811.html).